Arthur Gostick Shorrock: Missionary work in China

-Arthur joined the Baptist Missionary Society and went to China in 1887, firstly to Shantung.
-In 1897 he journeyed to India with one of China's most influential Baptist missionaries, Timothy Richard.
+Arthur joined the Baptist Missionary Society and went to China in 1887, firstly to Shandong.
+In 1897, he journeyed to India with one of China's most influential Baptist missionaries, Timothy Richard.
 Richard hoped to see the conditions of mission work in India and was pleased to have the "able and earnest" young missionary as a traveling companion.
-They visited Sri Lanka, Madras, Agra, Varanasi, Delhi, Mumbai and Kolkata, where Arthur "had a sharp attack of cholera, narrowly escaping with his life."
+They visited Sri Lanka, Madras, Agra, Varanasi, Delhi, Mumbai and Kolkata, where Arthur "had a sharp attack of cholera, narrowly escaping with his life".

 Shaanxi Baptist Mission

-In 1892 Arthur Shorrock and Moir Duncan founded the Sianfu Mission, in present-day Xi'an, Shaanxi Province.
+In 1892, Arthur Shorrock and Moir Duncan founded the Sianfu Mission, in present-day Xi'an, Shaanxi Province.
 Arthur was responsible for the Baptist mission work in Shaanxi and became the Principal of the Shaanxi Bible College.
-In 1898 Moir Duncan and his wife returned to England on a furlough.
+In 1898, Moir Duncan and his wife returned to England on a furlough.
 Maud Doulton, who was attending the Royal Holloway College before graduating in 1890, was then engaged to Arthur.
 She left England in January 1900 accompanied by the Duncans.
 Arthur and Maud were married soon after arriving in Shanghai and they and the Duncans arrived back in Xi'an on 24 May 1900.
 Seven weeks later, on 6 July they were forced to leave the city secretly to escape the Taiyuan Massacre during the Boxer Rebellion.

 Two years later they returned and Maud then took responsibility for 'Women's Work', and in 1914 became principal of the church's Girls' High School in Xi'an.
 Up until shortly before Arthur Shorrock left China, the following missionaries had worked with him:

 Together with the Chinese members they established the following:

 War against opium

 Arthur was horrified by the impact of the opium trade.
 In 1890 he was a founding member of the Permanent Committee for the Promotion of Anti-Opium Societies.
 Fellow committee members included the prominent missionaries John Glasgow Kerr MD, American Presbyterian Mission in Canton; B.C.
-Atterbury MD, American Presbyterian Mission in Peking; Archdeacon Arthur Evans Moule, Church Missionary Society in Shanghai; Henry Whitney MD, American Board of Commissioners for foreign Missions in Foochow; the Rev Samuel Clarke, China Inland Mission in Kweiyang and the Rev Griffith John, London Missionary Society in Hankow.
+Atterbury MD, American Presbyterian Mission in Beijing; Archdeacon Arthur Evans Moule, Church Missionary Society in Shanghai; Henry Whitney MD, American Board of Commissioners for foreign Missions in Fuzhou; the Rev Samuel Clarke, China Inland Mission in Guiyang and the Rev Griffith John, London Missionary Society in Hankou.
 They resolved to continue their opposition to the opium traffic, urging Christians in China to arouse public opinion against it.
 The desire of the missionaries that their ideas be carried out caused them to form "continuation committees" that were assigned tasks to assure that action would be taken on whatever matters had been approved by the conferences.

 He continued working with other missionaries opposed to the opium trade, including writing to Alexander Hosie about poppy cultivation and corruption associated with attempts to end the cultivation.